shakfu/py-js/README.md

 - [x] Refactor 'py_eval' to make it more consistent with the others

-- [x] Implementation of a few high level python api functions in max (eval, exec) to allow the evaluation of python code in a python `globals` namespace associated with the py3 object.
+- [x] Implementation of a few high level python api functions in max (eval, exec) to allow the evaluation of python code in a python `globals` namespace associated with the py object.

-- [x] Each py3 object has its own python 'globals' namespace and responds to the following msgs
+- [x] Each py object has its own python 'globals' namespace and responds to the following msgs
     - [x] `import <module>`: adds module to the namespace
     - [x] `eval <expression>`: evaluate expression within the context of the namespace (cannot modify ns)
     - [x] `exec <statement>`: executes statement into the namespace (can modify ns)
-    - [x] `execfile <file.py3>`: executes python file into the namespace (can modify ns)
+    - [x] `execfile <file.py>`: executes python file into the namespace (can modify ns)
-    - [x] `run <file.py3>`: executes python file into the namespace (can modify ns)
+    - [x] `run <file.py>`: executes python file into the namespace (can modify ns)

 - [x] Add right inlet bang after eval op ends